andreas-ka/mechanico/README.md

 - Its a box design where you have the information about the event and a image next to it.
 - Will also use a cross pattern for easier visibility between the different meetup events.
 - Each event is designed with an ul list with icons from fontawsome to give it the same look as the footer.
+- Included in every event is an link to its location on google maps and a link to either buy ticket or RSVP.

 _________________________________________________________________________________________________

 ### Join US ###
 ![Join Us image 1](/assets/images/readme-form.png)
 - On this webpage the user is greeted first by a quote from the dictionary telling what a keyboard is.
-- Under the hero image and quote you have the same setup with two columns, in the left you have the form and on the right is a picture of a lilac keyboard.
+- Under the hero image and quote you have the form with an background of a keyboard and coffee mug in the same color scheme as the site.
 - The form consist of first and lastname, then an email field and a radio button choice if you currently own or not an custom keyboard.
-- Last we have the Submit button that takes you to a formdump pages telling you that we will reach out soon, after 10 seconds the browser refreshes and takes you back to index.html.
+- Last we have the Submit button that takes you to a formdump pages telling you that we will reach out soon, after 10 seconds the browser refreshes and takes you back to index.html, if you dont want to wait theres a link you can click to go back.

 _________________________________________________________________________________________________